01_EBER_BLOG_STARTUPs_Stage 01_EBER_BLOG_STARTUPs_Stage

 A clear unique selling point ensures differentiation and recognizability on the shelf.

-Packaging is the most important touchpoint in food retail.
+Packaging design is the most important touchpoint in food retail.
 It must attract attention, provide orientation and convey brand values.
 For example, the simple packaging of the Alnatura basic range emphasizes the contents and creates a timeless brand identity that will endure for decades.
 Link to the case

 Strategic placement in retail often determines success.
 Prominent shelf space, promotional areas or exclusive partnerships with retail chains can help to increase the visibility of the product.
 Entry via smaller markets or specialized retailers can be used as a test run to optimize the concept.